prenderj/variant_tutorial/README.md

 ```
 plink --bfile plinkFormatted --assoc fisher
 ```
-We can then plot a manhattan and QQ plot in R:
+We can then plot a Manhattan and Q-Q plot in R:
 ```{r}
 #read in the association results
 dat<-read.table("plink.assoc.fisher", header=T)